Mark your calendar for the major celestial events of 2024

 Partial lunar eclipse: 18 September

 Another splendid celestial event awaits you in September.
-The partial lunar eclipse is the third eclipse of the year and will occur on 18 September at 2:14 am UTC (7:44 am IST).
-It will last until 3.16 am UTC (8:46 am IST).
+The partial lunar eclipse is the third eclipse of the year and will occur on 18 September at 2:14 am UTC.
+It will last until 3.16 am UTC.

 The eclipse will be visible from places where the moon will be above the horizon, including the Americas, the Atlantic Ocean, Africa, parts of Europe and Antarctica.